Simple steps of budgeting

 The “50/30/20 strategy” requires you to divide your income into three segments 50% for needs, 30% for wants, and 20% for savings.

-The needs are referred to the necessities like food, rent, transportation, car payments, daycare expenses, child support, student loan, medications, repair, credit card payments, and utilities.
+The needs refer to necessities like food, rent, transportation, car payments, daycare expenses, child support, student loans, medications, repairs, credit card payments, and utilities.

-Wants are expenses occurred for vacations, shopping, entertainment, dining out, and savings to the money deposited for a retirement fund, education corpus, or debt payoffs.
+Wants are expenses incurred for vacations, shopping, entertainment, dining out, and savings to the money deposited for a retirement fund, education corpus, or debt payoffs.